LizaTalkachova/Apify-Home-Assignment/README.md

 You can select specific data to export, set a limit of records, set a number of records to skip, or unwind specific data in case if it is an array or an object.

+### Limitations

 ## ❓ FAQ

 ### My run works slowly or crashes often.
 How can I make it work?

 Before running the Actor the next time, try to leverage resources such as memory.
+You also can add a timeout.
 [Read more](https://docs.apify.com/platform/actors/running/usage-and-resources) about usage and resources.

 ### Can I schedule the Actor?